Published (reviewed and quality assured)

 Snow influences the climate and climate-related systems because of its high reflectivity, insulating properties, effects on water resources and ecosystems, and cooling of the atmosphere.
 A decrease in snow cover contributes to accelerated climate change.

 In Europe about half of the 800 million people live on areas that have snow cover in January in an average winter.
 Changes in snow cover affect human well-being through effects on water availability, hydropower, navigation, infrastructure, the livelihoods of indigenous Arctic people, environmental hazards, winter recreation and outdoor light conditions.
 Variation in snow cover affects winter road and rail maintenance, and the exploitation of natural resources in cold regions.
 Snow cover is most sensitive to climate change at low elevations in temperate regions.

 - UNEP, 2007.
 Global outlook for snow and ice.
 UNEP, Arendal/Nairobi, 2007.

 - IPCC, 2013.
 Climate Change: The Physical Science Basis Contribution of Working Group I to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [Stocker, T. F., D. Qin, G.-K. Plattner, M. Tignor, S. K. Allen, J. Boschung, A. Nauels, Y. Xia, V. Bex and P. M. Midgley (eds.)].
 Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA.

-- Trend in spring snow cover extent over the Northern Hemisphere
+- Trend in spring snow cover extent over the Northern Hemisphere and in Europe

 - Trend in March snow mass in Europe (excluding mountain areas)